Next InFARMation – Tuesday, May 14, 2019

 Join us Tuesday, May 14 in Portland for a special InFARMation (and Beer!) on ‘Farming in the Age of Climate Change.’
 We’ll be hearing from a panel of farmers who are navigating a changing climate by undertaking practices like dry-farming, cover cropping, rotational grazing and more.
 We will also get the latest on legislation in Salem that will help incentivize climate friendly farming practices.

-This event will take place from 6-9 pm on Tuesday, May 14 at the Lagunitas Community Room.
+This is a free event and will take place from 6-9 pm on Tuesday, May 14 at the Lagunitas Community Room.

 Date: Tuesday, May 14 – 6-9 pm